Skip to navigation Skip to content

 Aggregation of study load 010-22033035

-This document outlines how study-load requirements are assessed for student payments administered by Services Australia.
+This document outlines how aggregation of study load is assessed for student payments administered by Services Australia.

 Aggregation

-Education providers break up academic years into shorter study periods such as semesters, trimesters, terms, etc. A student would meet the study-load requirement for the study period if they are:
+Education providers break up academic years into shorter study periods such as semesters, trimesters, terms, etc. A student meets study load requirements for a study period if they are:

 • enrolled in a course of study, and

-• undertaking 75% (or an approved concessional study-load percentage) of the normal amount of full-time study in a shorter study period
+• undertaking 75% (or an approved concessional study load percentage) of the normal amount of full-time study

-However, if their study-load in a shorter study period is less than the required amount, they may be able to add the study-loads of more than one shorter study period together of the course they are undertaking.
-This is known as aggregation of study-load.
+However, if their study load in a study period is less than the required amount, they may be able to add the study loads of more than one study period together.
+This is known as aggregation of study load.

-• the student is able to enrol over the entire aggregation period at the start of the period
+• able to enrol for the entire aggregation period at the start of the period, or

-• the study-load over the aggregation period is 75% (or an approved concessional study-load percentage) of the normal amount of full-time study, and
+• their study load over the aggregation period is 75% (or an existing approved concessional study load percentage) of the normal amount of full-time study, and

-• the shorter periods that make up the aggregation period are consecutive
+• the study periods that make up the aggregation period are consecutive

 Impact of aggregation on satisfactory progress

-For example, student is part-time (0.250 EFTSL) in Semester 1 and full-time (0.500 EFTSL) in Semester 2.
+For example, student is part-time (0.250 EFTSL) in semester 1 and full-time (0.500 EFTSL) in semester 2.
 Aggregation assessment is completed and the customer is paid as a full-time student for both semesters.
-This equals 0.750 EFSTL, meaning that it will count as one full-time year spent as they have been undertaking an aggregated full-time study-load over the year.
+This equals 0.750 EFTSL, and counts as one full-time year for satisfactory progress purposes as they have been undertaking an aggregated full-time study load over the year.

-The Resources page contains aggregation of study examples.
+The Resources page contains a link to the National Course Approvals sub-site and aggregation of study load examples.

 Related links

-Assessing eligibility for 25% concessional study-load for Pensioner Education Supplement (PES)
+Assessing study load concessions for ABSTUDY and ABSTUDY Pensioner Education Supplement (PES)

 Coding ABSTUDY education details